 Inside Academic Advising Office

-Academic Advising Office (WPO), located on the 1st floor of Building 7 Building No. Waseda Campus, is the general information desk for students.
-We provide a variety of services, including consultation on PC problems and general IT usage, inquiries about lost items on Waseda Campus, and consultation on university-wide open courses offered by Global Education Center (GEC).
-We also provide umbrella rental service on rainy days (limited number available).
-There are also student staff at the counter who will be happy to provide advice from a fellow student's point of view, so please feel free to stop by.
+Academic Advising Office (WPO), located on the first floor Building 7 Waseda Campus, is a comprehensive information center for students.
+It offers a variety of services, including assistance with PC problems and general IT usage, lost and found inquiries on Waseda Campus, and consultations regarding enrollment in university-wide open courses offered by Global Education Center Global Education Center (GEC).
+They also lend umbrellas on rainy days (while supplies last).
+Student staff are available at the counter to offer advice from a fellow student's perspective, so please feel free to stop by.
 Some services require advance reservations, so please check the WPO website before visiting.

 Make use of the umbrella sharing service "i-kasa"!

-Waseda Campus Building No. 8 is located at the entrance on the south gate side.
+Building 8 Waseda Campus is located at the entrance on the south side.

 If you forget your umbrella and get caught in a sudden rainstorm, in addition to the WPO's rental umbrellas, the campus umbrella sharing service ``Aikasa'' is also convenient.
 This is a service that allows you to rent umbrellas for 140 yen (per umbrella) per day (24 hours), and there are many stands located not only on campus but also at stations along the JR Yamanote Line, Seibu Shinjuku Line, Seibu Ikebukuro Line, and Odakyu Line.
 Yes, you can return it to a location convenient for you.